Skinner 1993 Review

 Skinner was released three years before Scream and at a time when the slasher genre was most definitely at its lowest ebb.
 This is not so much an entry in the style of Halloween, Friday the 13th et al and instead plays more like Maniac or Bits and Pieces and gives the killer the majority of the screen time.
 In reality, these type of plot structures owe more in heritage to Blood Feast than they do Blood and Black Lace, but in the blur of the early eighties overkill period, they were pushed together and can now both be classified within the category.

 The movie is cut of somewhat finer cloth than the majority of titles that were hitting the bottom shelves during the early nineties.
 This is visible in the cast, which is perhaps the most intriguing thing about the feature.
 Ted Raimi is a cult figure amongst horror fans, because despite the success of his brother Sam, he is quite a selective actor and prefers cameos in low-budget projects.
 Also along for the ride is Ricki Lake, before she lost a few pounds and became a huge draw for prime time US television.
-Traci Lords gets top billing and she is an actress with one of the most interesting stories that there is working in film today.
+Traci Lords gets top billing and she is an actress with one of the most interesting stories that I can remember.
 By now everyone’s aware of her porn star roots and the fact that her one false ID card almost brought down the entire industry.
-But it’s the effort that she has put in to reinventing herself, even though she has so many enemies in the entertainment sector that has allowed me to find some respect for her.
+But it’s the effort that she has put in to reinventing herself, even though she has so many enemies in the entertainment sector that has allowed me to develop respect for her.
 Obviously a beautiful woman, she plays down her looks here and accepts a role that offers her the chance to rise above her reputation.
-From what I understand, she has become her own worst enemy by blaming others for her earlier career choices, when it was fraudulent behaviour on her part that allowed her to get work in X rated films in the first place.
-I prefer to look at the talent for carrying dramatics over her previous ‘convictions’ however and was keen to see how she’d get on here in a ‘skin flick’ that gives a whole new meaning to the word.
+From what I understand, she has become her own worst enemy by blaming others for her earlier career choices, when it was fraudulent behavior on her part that allowed her to get work in X rated films in the first place.
+I prefer to look at her talent for dramatics over her previous ‘convictions’ though, and was keen to see how she’d get on in a ‘skin flick’ that gives a whole new meaning to the phrase.

 A drifter rents a room from a lonely housewife and begins to build a relationship with her.
 Little does she know however that he is a twisted sadist who flays hookers that he picks up on the street.
 Before long, he decides to reveal his darkest secret…